Victims call Golden State Killer ‘sick monster,’ ‘subhuman’

 Lisa Lilienthal described DeAngelo as a sadistic “boogeyman” as she testified by video about the attack she witnessed on her mother.
 Until his arrest, she said, “something lingered in the shadows — our sense of normalcy, our sense of safety had been raped too.”

-All told, he admitted harming 87 victims at 53 separate crime scenes spanning 11 California counties in a plea deal that spares him the death penalty, prosecutors said.
+All told, he admitted harming 87 victims at 53 separate crime scenes spanning 11 California counties in the plea deal that spares him the death penalty, prosecutors said.

-That’s more victims than prosecutors cited after his admission in June to 161 crimes involving 48 people.
-Ventura County District Attorney Greg Totten said the higher number includes those who chose not to participate in having DeAngelo publicly admit to crimes in which he could not be formally charged.
+That’s more victims than prosecutors disclosed after his admission in June to 161 crimes involving 48 people.
+The higher number includes those who chose not to participate in having DeAngelo publicly admit to crimes in which he could not be formally charged, Ventura County District Attorney Greg Totten said.

 Some said they believed his day of reckoning would never come.